 Move2Connect is experienced at delivering both the Safe and Sound Protocol and iLs Focus Programme remotely, meaning that you can access these programmes from the comfort of your own home, anywhere in the world.

 However, for primitive reflex integration work, it is more effective to visit Emma in her Horsham clinic, in person.
 This is because movements taught are very exact, and it’s preferable not to evaluate or teach this work online.

 Because of the passive nature of some of the movements used, this work is also suitable for those who find it difficult to engage or follow instructions.

 Emma is a Certified Clinical Trauma Professional, and as a polyvagal-informed approach to trauma, this complements the work she does using the Safe and Sound Protocol and primitive reflex integration.

-She is a member of the UK Psychological Trauma Society and the The European Society for Traumatic Stress Studies.
+She is a member of Action Trauma, the UK Psychological Trauma Society and the The European Society for Traumatic Stress Studies.

-Rhythm and predictability is an important aspect of our development and ability to self-regulate.Emma Ashfield
+Rhythm and predictability is an important aspect of our development and ability to self-regulate by providing us with cues of safety.Emma Ashfield

 To contact me, please send an e-mail, as it is normally not possible to answer the phone during business hours.